Why Is My Cat Throwing Up?

 For most cats, an occasional hairball is no big deal — even if it’s unpleasant for you when you accidentally step on the hairball with your bare feet!
 But, if your cat is vomiting — which means throwing up food, clear or colored liquid, foam, or more — that could be a sign of a health problem.
-Here are some important things to know if your cat is throwing up…
+Here are some important things to know as a cat owner if your furry friend is throwing up.

 Symptoms: Is it vomiting or something else?